Introduction to Graduate Taught Degrees

 Our graduate course offerings are diverse, covering a wide range of choices and opportunities for specialisation.
 Options include both taught Master's courses (see below) and doctoral research degrees.
 However, all taught degrees involve a research element, and all doctoral degrees will involve some taught components, including research methods.
 Across all graduate study, we look to teach you how to be rigorous in your research methods, and support you to produce high-quality and enquiring, original research.

 The Department's MSc courses offer an intensive one-year research preparation Master’s degree.
-Please note, our MScs are not accelerated MPhil courses, nor are they stand-alone courses.
-Our MSc courses are rather intended for students who would like to proceed directly to doctoral study, at Oxford or elsewhere, but who must first obtain the necessary research training.
+Our MScs are not accelerated MPhil courses, nor are they stand-alone courses.
+Our MSc courses are intended for students who would like to proceed directly to doctoral study in politics or political theory, at Oxford or elsewhere, but who must first obtain the necessary research training.

 It is usual for applicants to have already undertaken some graduate work (e.g. to have completed a Master's in a related field) and thus are more advanced than those candidates applying to our MPhil courses listed above.